didix21/Marlin4AZOR/README.md

 ## About it

 Marlin4AZOR is a opensource beta firmware to be used exclusively with [AZOR 1.0](https://github.com/didix21/AZOR) electronic boards.
-I suggest don not use it with any other board because important modifications have been done to make it work with [SAM3X8E MCU](http://www.atmel.com/devices/ATSAM3X8E.aspx).
+I strongly recoommend do not use it with any other board because important modifications have been done to make it work with [SAM3X8E MCU](http://www.atmel.com/devices/ATSAM3X8E.aspx).

 This project is based on work done by [Wurstnase](https://github.com/Wurstnase) with [Marlin4Due](https://github.com/Wurstnase/Marlin4Due).